tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Returns a :class:`Sheet` object of a track's embedded cuesheet, or ``None`` if the track contains no cuesheet.
    May raise :exc:`IOError` if an error occurs reading the file.

+.. method:: AudioFile.delete_cuesheet()

+   Deletes embedded :class:`Sheet` object, if any.
+   May raise :exc:`IOError` if an error occurs updating the file.

 .. method:: AudioFile.clean([output_filename])